robinschuere/archive/scrum/eight-point-strategy.md

 - Scrummees decide if extra technical analysis is required
 - Scrummees split the feature into stories (and spikes whenever necessary)

-## Definining Estimations Tags: Is is complex, is it a lot (or both)
+## Definining a rule about Estimation Tags: Is is complex, is it a lot (or both)

 During my time as a developer, I felt that a lot of my stories revolved around doing something complex or doing something a lot.
 For this I started working with 2 values namely Complexity and Weight.